WW2 refugees II World War II

 Located in Tukums region, Lestene, next to the church.

-The construction of the Brothers' Cemetery in Lestene began in 1998.
-It is the second largest cemetery of soldiers in Latvia, where more than 1,300 Latvian legionnaires are buried together.
-Only after the restoration of the Republic of Latvia was it possible to bury Latvian soldiers who died in World War II from various places.
+The creation of the mass grave in Lestene began in 1998.
+It is the second largest military cemetery in Latvia, where more than 1,300 Latvian legionnaires are buried.
+Only after the restoration of the Republic of Latvia was it possible to rebury Latvian soldiers who fell in World War II from various places.

 Related stories